vasilakisfil/Introspected-REST/README.md

 ### Composing different metadata together
 #### Structural metadata
-One of the top interesting things for a client to know is the expected structure of the request/response ressource object along with its data types.
+One of the most important things for a client to know is the expected structure of the request/response ressource object along with information on the data types.
-For that we will use JSON Schemas, a powerful spec that enables you to describe and validate your JSON data
+For that we will use JSON Schemas, a powerful spec that enables you to describe and validate your JSON data.
+Basically we will just output the JSON schema of our response, nothing more sophisticated.

 ##### User resource